 Identifying AI-Generated Content

-AI-generated impersonations are hard to spot because AI mimics the subtle nuances of human behavior.
-Detection tools exist but are limited, especially for deepfake videos, and social platforms rarely catch them.
-For now, identifying these threats relies on human experts who understand both AI quirks and human communication.
+AI-generated impersonations are increasingly difficult to detect, as AI can replicate the subtle nuances of human behavior with striking accuracy.
+While detection tools exist, they remain limited, especially when it comes to deepfake videos, and social platforms rarely catch these threats in time.
+For now, identifying such scams still depends heavily on human expertise, particularly those who understand both the intricacies of AI and the complexities of human communication.

 AI identifiers include: